Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 A glowing bolt of invigorating energy shoots forth from your weapon, momentarily protecting everything in its path.
-Grant 6 + Presence absorption to every creature in a 5 foot wide by 120 foot long line.
+Grant 6 + Presence absorption to every creature in a 1 tile wide by 14 tile long line.

 If you have at least 4 stacks of primal exposure, the elemental energy bounces off of walls and other solid barriers rather than being absorbed by it.
 Whenever the line hits a barrier, it bounces off at the same angle it came in at, until it has travelled a total of 24 tiles.
 You may hit the same creature multiple times with this effect.